jahidulpabelislam/contribution-counter/README.md

     -  `username`: Your username (string:required)
     -  `accessToken`: An access token for the user above (string:required)
     -  `minCommits`: The minimum number of commits a repo needs to count as a contribution (int:default=1)
+    -  `includeCommits`: Whether to include count of your commits (bool:default=true)
+    -  `includeProjects`: Whether to include count of repo/projects you've contributed to (bool:default=true)
-    -  `includePullRequests`: Whether to include count of pull/merge requests contributions (bool:default=false)
+    -  `includePullRequests`: Whether to include count of pull/merge request contributions (bool:default=false)

    The below two are only used if a commit doesn't have a real user attached (At least one is required for Bitbucket & GitLab & both optional for GitHub BUT advised to use both for all)